University of Portsmouth - MSc Electronic and Electrical Engineering

 MSc Electronic and Electrical Engineering

-Master the key elements of contemporary electronic and electrical engineering with this accredited MSc Electronic and Electrical Engineering course.
-You'll design and implement electronic systems, work with the practical application of current technology, and upgrade your skills to meet the needs of more ambitious roles in your industry.
+This approved MSc Electronic and Electrical Engineering course teaches you the fundamentals of modern electronics and electrical engineering.
+You'll build and install electronic systems, work with practical applications of current technology, and improve your abilities to meet the demands of more advanced roles in your sector.

 Entry Requirements